-- Even where diagnosis programs exists in a country, access to diagnostic testing can be limited.
+- Accurate and timely diagnosis is dependent on the availability of accessible screening and diagnosis programs and services, which itself depends on the infrastructure and expertise (e.g. number of geneticists) available.36 The degree to which countries have adopted widespread screening or targeted diagnosis of atrisk patients varies significantly. - Even where diagnosis programs exists in a country, access to diagnostic testing can be limited.
 There is a need for appropriate reimbursement for (newly approved) diagnostics. - Diagnosis requires investment in reimbursement of diagnostics and appropriate investment in testing facilities, but also requires investment in physician education (and a focus on paediatricians) and an effective referral process. - Given the small number of patients needing highly specialised or orphan medicine, it is best to concentrate expertise in Centres of Excellence (CoEs), but these are not evenly developed across European markets.

-For many countries the availability of scientifically robust epidemiological data for individual rare diseases varies greatly, if it is available at all.41 This can create a vicious cycle where the lack of epidemiological country specific data contributes to a lack of appropriate health resource prioritisation decisions, and little attention being given to the need to develop rare disease diagnosis programs.
-The lack of a developed coding nomenclature for rare diseases also creates challenges, particularly for healthcare systems to map out their specialised healthcare services and budget impact.42
+For many countries the availability of scientifically robust epidemiological data for individual rare diseases varies greatly, if it is available at all.37 This can create a vicious cycle where the lack of epidemiological country specific data contributes to a lack of appropriate health resource prioritisation decisions, and little attention being given to the need to develop rare disease diagnosis programs.
+The lack of a developed coding nomenclature for rare diseases also creates challenges, particularly for healthcare systems to map out their specialised healthcare services and budget impact.38